Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 Short Answer

-Voting is permissible according to many scholars.
+Voting is permissible in Islam according to many scholars.
 There are many proofs from Quran and Sunnah to support this position.
 However, if someone does believe that it is Haram, then yes, the issue of necessity should be considered.

 Explanation